SCIInstitute/Seg3D/docs/user_docs/functions.rst

 Basic Functionality
 ===================

 This document is meant as a basic reference and walkthrough of the Seg3D layout and functionality.
 Specifically, every feature of the software will be addressed in a brief manner.
-Tool and filter documention are found in the [Seg3d Tool Documentation](../tools.md)
+Tool and filter documention are found in the :doc:`Seg3D Tool Documentation <tools>`.
 Note: If you are looking for a refresher on the available keyboard and mouse shortcuts, there is a list under the **Help** menu of the Seg3D.

 About Seg3D